johnbillion/action-wordpress-plugin-attestation/README.md

 ## Can I call this action within a reusable workflow?

-Yes, but be aware that when a consumer uses `gh attestation verify` or any other tool to verify an attestation they need to either:
+Yes, but be aware that when a consumer uses `gh attestation verify` to verify an attestation they need to be aware of which option(s) they need to provide to the command depending on whether a reusable workflow was used to deploy the plugin.
+See the [How do I verify a plugin that publishes attestations?](#how-do-i-verify-a-plugin-that-publishes-attestations) section above for all the details.

-* Use the name of the repo that contains the workflow file that performed the attestation (via the `--repo` flag)
-* Or, use the name of the owner of the workflow file that performed the attestation (via the `--owner` flag)

-If the reusable workflow is in the same repo as your plugin or is owned by the same owner then there's no problem, but if your reusable workflow lives in a different repo then the consumer will need to either know and use the name of that repo during verification with the `--repo` flag, or know to use the `--owner` flag.

-Generating an attestation using a reusable workflow that's owned by another user is not supported.

 ## Sponsors